DC EV charging

 CoolSiC™ technology reduces the charging time with the same charging station and footprint.
 A single 1200 V SiC MOSFET is sufficient to support a DC-link voltage of 800 V. Doubling power density allows a component count reduction of a comparable Si solution by 50% thanks to doubled voltage in the switch positions.
 Due to 50% lower conduction and switching losses from lower Coss the overall efficiency can be increased which lowers the cooling effort.

-Podcast4Engineers: Vision for eMobility: 10 kWh for 100 km
+Podcast4Engineers: Vision for eMobility: 10kWh for 100km with Dirk and Christoph

-Listen to our newest Podcast4Engineers episode and join our experts Dirk and Christoph discuss how semiconductors not only enable #decarbonization in eMobility, but also ensure the “fun-to-drive” factor.
+In this episode, our expert guests Dirk and Christoph explain “10 kWh for 100 km” and discuss how semiconductors not only enable decarbonization in eMobility, but also ensure the “fun-to-drive” factor.

 Webinars